phl0at/group-project/README.md

     - `flask db upgrade`
     - `flask seed all`
     - `pipenv run flask run`
-      - (the backend localhost database should now be running on port 8080)
+      - (the backend database should now be running on port 8080)

   - In a separate terminal, CD into react-app folder and run:

     - `npm install`

-  - And then to start the app enter:
     - `npm run dev`
+        - (the frontend localhost should be running on port 5173)

+  - In your favorite browser, navigate to http://localhost:5173
+      - (you can confirm the correct port number in the frontend terminal)